apache/celix/bundles/event_admin/event_admin/README.md

 ![sync_delivery_seq.png](diagrams/async_delivery_seq.png)

-In above figure, if the event handler set the "event.delivery" property to "async.ordered", each event handler can hold at most one event-delivery thread at a time, so that events can be delivered in order.
+In the above figure, if the event handler sets the "event.delivery" property to "async.ordered", each event handler can hold at most one event-delivery thread at a time, so that events can be delivered in order.
 If the event handler sets the "event.delivery" property to "async.unordered", the event handler can hold multiple event-delivery threads at the same time, so that events can be delivered in parallel.